How to Make a Lamp

 If you look at a lamp you already have, basically all a lamp is the container, a socket and a cord.
 Sometimes there are stems or lampshades too.
 “I should be able to handle that,” I thought to myself!
 So armed with my vast un-tested knowledge of lamp making, I headed off to find a socket and a cord that would work for this jug!

-There are actual lamp kits at Lowe’s that come with corks to hold the socket in place specifically for making a lamp from a bottle, or you can buy a set that has the cord and socket attached and ready to go (easy peasy), or you can do what I did which was to buy individual lamp sockets and lamp cords.
+There are actual lamp kits (like THIS) that come with corks to hold the socket in place specifically for making a lamp from a bottle, or you can buy a set that has the cord and socket attached and ready to go (easy peasy), or you can do what I did which was to buy individual lamp sockets and lamp cords.
 The reason I went with the individual pieces was because I wanted a clear cord.
 And, I didn’t need the cork because the spout on the bottle and the socket were so close in size and I wasn’t going to use any stem or harp that needed stabilization.

 Because I’m not an electrician and have no qualifications, I won’t tell you exactly how to attach the wires from the cord to the socket in case my misinformation causes you permanent injury or death.
 Nobody’s got time for that.